ZaneH/kg/content/code/topics/ai/intro.md

 date: 09-26-2023
 ---

 The motivation for running AI is to automate tasks that I'd be doing normally at scale.
-Creating "agents" requires a bit of fine-tuning for my specific use-cases.
-I am learning as I go.
-This page currently serves as a brain dump while I was first thinking about this stuff.
+Creating "agents" requires a bit of fine-tuning for more specific use-cases.

+### Best Base Models

+- Text Generation:
+  - Qwen2 and Llama3
+- Image Generation:
+  - Stable Diffusion (1.5 and XL)

 ---